MicrosoftDocs/memdocs/memdocs/intune/fundamentals/azure-virtual-desktop-multi-session.md

 Device configuration support in Microsoft Intune for Windows 10 or Windows 11 Enterprise multi-session is Generally Available (GA).
 This means [policies defined in the OS scope](/windows/client-management/mdm/policy-configuration-service-provider) and apps configured to install in the system context can be applied to Azure Virtual Desktop multi-session VMs when assigned to device groups.

 > [!NOTE]
 > Device-based configuration cannot be assigned to users and user-based configuration cannot be assigned to devices.
-It will be reported as Error or Not applicable.
+It will be reported as **Error** or **Not applicable**.

 User configuration support in Microsoft Intune for Windows 11 multi-session VMs is in public preview.
 With this you'll be able to: